The One Thing Grandma Always Did When She Cooked Bacon

 Step 2: Let the bacon fat cool in the pan as you scarf down your breakfast.

-Step 3: Once the greasy goodness has started to solidify, scoop up the remains with a spatula and stow it in a tin or jar for safe keeping.
+Step 3: Once the greasy goodness has started to solidify, scoop up the remains with a spatula and stow it in a tin or jar like this for safekeeping.
 Some people store their bacon in a cool, dark space underneath their sinks (really!) but the refrigerator is also suitable.

 How Long Can Bacon Grease Last?